How to Look Expensive on a Budget

 1. Get things tailored

 A $10 hem alteration will do more for how you look than a $50 new pair of trousers.
 How to make cheap clothes look expensive starts here at the tailor, not the store.
-The same $20 piece that looks cheap off the rack looks intentional when it fits correctly.
-That's it.
-That's the whole trick.
+The same $20 piece that looks forgettable off the rack can look intentional when it fits correctly.

 If you want to know how to dress classy on a budget without buying anything new, start here.
-Most people skip this.
-Most people also wonder why their clothes never look quite right.
+Most people skip alterations, and it is often the reason their clothes never look quite right.

 2. Iron or steam everything

 Wrinkled clothes look cheap regardless of what they cost.
-A handheld steamer is the cheapest investment in how to look put together on a budget.
-Wrinkle-free clothes read as expensive regardless of where they came from.
+A handheld steamer is one of the simplest investments you can make if you want to know how to look put together on a budget.
+Clothes that are clean, pressed, and wrinkle-free almost always look more expensive than they actually are.

 The Quiet Luxury Mindset: What It Actually Means